jaumeMA/ddk/README.md

 Installing CMake
 ----------------

-In order to generate eWAS projects, you need CMake 3.13 or newer.
+In order to generate DDK project, you need CMake 3.13 or newer.
 You can download the latest version at this link:

 https://cmake.org/download/